katrinasuherman/HealthyRecipeAnalysis/README.md

 Optional: Include a visualization that describes your model’s performance, e.g. a confusion matrix, if applicable. -->

-Since the last model we used arbitrary values for our hyperparameters, with 10 for our maximum depth and 100 for the number of our estimators, the model resulted to a significant class imbalance for F1-scores.
+Since the last model used arbitrary values for our hyperparameters, with 10 for our maximum depth and 100 for the number of our estimators, the model resulted to a significant class imbalance for F1-scores.
 This performance imbalance demonstrates that the model struggled to identify healthy recipes, favoring the majority class.

 Instead of using arbitrary values for hyperparameters, we can create a better model by tuning hyperparameters.
 Steps of creating our new model involve:

 1. Used feature engineering to create 2 new features.

     - Feature 1: Interaction Term: Multiply `saturated_fat` by sugar to capture recipes with high values of both.
     - Feature 2: Binarize `saturated_fat` into "low" and "high" using a threshold (median value) to create a categorical feature.
     - Transform Existing Features: Quantile transform sugar to make it robust to outliers.

 2. Hyperparameter Tuning.

     Instead of using 10 for our maximum depth and 100 for our number of estimators, we performed hyperparameter tuning using GridSearchCV() to systematically explore a range of parameter values and identify the combination that yields the best results.

     A 3-fold cross-validation (cv=3) was performed, splitting the training data into three subsets to evaluate each parameter combination's performance.